Lebanon considers tighter lockdown amid coronavirus surge

 Doctors and experts say the extent of the spread has yet to be felt, predicting numbers will skyrocket in the coming days, overwhelming health facilities in the country of nearly 6 million.
 Daily infection rates have hovered above 3,000, hitting an all-time high of over 5,000 last week.

 Lawmakers and officials have called on the government to consider a 24-hour lockdown without exemptions.
 There have been calls for the Beirut airport to be shut.
-Some 80,000 Lebanese expats had returned to the country during the holidays, but doctors say the transmission remains mainly among non-expats.
+Some 80,000 Lebanese expats had returned to the country during the holidays, but doctors say the transmission remains mainly among residents.

 On Monday, panic buyers swarmed supermarkets after reports the government planned to also order them shut in the tightened lockdown.
 Long lines formed outside chain supermarkets, sparking fear the crowds could further spread the virus.